« 2007-06-01 Spike activity | Main | Identity disorder and the future of technology »

-Freud, neurobiology and psychotherapy:
+Freud, neurobiology and psychotherapy

 American TV discussion host Charlie Rose has a series of programmes available online where some of the world's leading researchers discuss Freud, neurobiology and the latest in psychological treatments for mental illness.